Get the New Manager Basics Right

 5 New Manager Basics

-Just as you expect your team to continuously improve their performance, apply the same yardstick to your own performance as a manager.
-How well are you doing with the following five new manager basics?
+Just as you expect your team to continuously raise their performance, hold yourself to the same standard as a manager.
+How effectively are you mastering these five essential new manager basics?

-You will know that you are headed in the right direction when your team can articulate not only the goals, roles, scope, inter-dependencies, and metrics for success but also how their contribution fits into overall company success.
+You’ll know you’re on the right track when your team can confidently explain not only their goals, roles, responsibilities, interdependencies, and success metrics but also how their contributions drive overall company success.

-This level of strategic clarity will allow your team to better prioritize, make decisions, manage conflict, and allocate resources.
+This level of strategic clarity empowers your team to prioritize effectively, make better decisions, manage conflicts, and allocate resources efficiently.

 The Bottom Line

-To learn more new manager basics, download 5 Management Misperceptions that Slip Up Too Many New Managers
+To learn more new manager basics, download 5 Management Misperceptions that Slip Up Too Many Rising Stars

 Explore real world results for clients like you striving to create higher performance